kspearrin/ff-password-exporter/README.md

 # FF Password Exporter

-It can be difficult to export your passwords from Firefox, especially since version 57 where existing addon solutions no longer work.
-FF Password Exporter makes it easy to export your passwords from Firefox.
+It can be difficult to export your passwords from Firefox.
+Since version 57 of Firefox (Quantum) existing password export addons  no longer work.
+Mozilla provides no other official alternatives.
+FF Password Exporter makes it quick and easy to export all of your passwords from Firefox.
 You can use FF Password Exporter on Windows, macOS, and Linux distributions.

 ![FF Password Exporter](http://imgur.com/PdMWPvE.png "FF Password Exporter")